Overview

 calculate quarterly management fees based on the value of the advisory client’s accounts on the

-we typically deduct the management fee directly from the advisory client’s accounts.
-If an advisory
+case, we typically deduct the management fee directly from the advisory client’s accounts.
+If an

-client, who pays management fees in advance, terminates our relationship at any time other than
+advisory client, who pays management fees in advance, terminates our relationship at any time

-the end of a calendar quarter, then we will refund that advisory client a portion of the pre-paid
+other than the end of a calendar quarter, then we will refund that advisory client a portion of the

-fees, calculated on a pro-rata basis to reflect the number of days remaining in the quarter.
-We
+pre-paid fees, calculated on a pro-rata basis to reflect the number of days remaining in the

-will apply the refund to the advisory client’s account or mail the refund to the advisory client’s
+quarter.
+We will typically apply the refund to the advisory client’s custodial account.
+Fee amounts

 The amount of our management fee is negotiable and varies among advisory clients, but will not